Dakuo Wang

 Biography

-Dakuo Wang is an associate professor in the Khoury College of Computer Sciences at Northeastern University, based in Boston.
+Dakuo Wang is an associate professor in the Khoury College of Computer Sciences and the College of Arts, Media and Design at Northeastern University, based in Boston.

 Wang's research lies at the intersection of human-computer interaction and artificial intelligence, with a focus on exploring, developing, and evaluating human-centered AI systems.
 He aims to democratize AI for every person and organization so they can access and collaborate with AI systems.